Klipper3d/klipper/docs/Debugging.md

 make menuconfig
 ```

-and compile the micro-controller software for an AVR atmega644p,
+and compile the micro-controller software for an AVR atmega644p, set
-disable the AVR watchdog timer, and set the MCU frequency
+the MCU frequency to 20Mhz, and select SIMULAVR software emulation
-to 20000000.
-Then one can compile Klipper (run `make`) and then start
+support.
+Then one can compile Klipper (run `make`) and then start the
-the simulation with:
+simulation with:

 ```
 PYTHONPATH=/path/to/simulavr/src/python/ ./scripts/avrsim.py -m atmega644 -s 20000000 -b 250000 out/klipper.elf